ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab09.md

 |`take`|`tbl.take(np.arange(0, 6, 2))`|Create a copy of the table with only the rows whose indices are in the given array|

 <br/>

+More information about Tables can be found [here](http://data8.org/datascience/tables.html)

 Alright!
 You're finished with lab 09!